waynewbishop/bishop-algorithms-swift-package/README.md

-Structures
+Swift Structures
 ====================

-This project provides a framework for commonly used data structures and algorithms written in <a href="http://www.waynewbishop.com" target="_blank">Swift</a>.
+This project provides a framework for commonly used data structures and algorithms written in Swift.
 While details of many algorithms exist on Wikipedia, these implementations are often written as pseudocode or are expressed in C or C++.
-This code project, along with its supporting book, provides theory, instruction and guidance on many commonly used models.
+This code project, along with its [supporting book](https://medium.com/swift-algorithms-data-structures), provides theory, instruction and guidance on many commonly used models.
 These educational designs can help you pass your next technical interview or build your next app.

 Audience